-The incidence of TEAEs in the AURIGA trial was 99% for both of the daratumumab plus lenalidomide and lenalidomide treatment groups.
-The most frequently reported TEAEs (incidence of 30% or higher in either arm) were neutropenia (daratumumab plus lenalidomide: 64.6%; R: 61.2%), diarrhea (daratumumab plus lenalidomide: 61.5%; R: 55.1%), and fatigue (daratumumab plus lenalidomide: 45.8%; R: 46.9%).
+The incidence of TEAEs in the AURIGA trial was 99% for both the daratumumab plus lenalidomide treatment group and the lenalidomide treatment group.
+The most frequently reported TEAEs (incidence of 30% or higher in either arm) were neutropenia (daratumumab plus lenalidomide: 64.6%; lenalidomide: 61.2%), diarrhea (daratumumab plus lenalidomide: 61.5%; lenalidomide: 55.1%), and fatigue (daratumumab plus lenalidomide: 45.8%; lenalidomide: 46.9%).
 Injection-related reactions were reported in 13.5% of patients in the daratumumab plus lenalidomide treatment group.
-Compared with the lenalidomide treatment group, patients in the daratumumab plus lenalidomide treatment group experienced higher incidences of grade 3/4 TEAEs (74.0% vs 67.3%) and serious TEAEs (30.2% vs 22.4%).
-Rates of discontinuation due to TEAEs were also higher in the daratumumab plus lenalidomide treatment group compared to the lenalidomide treatment group (12.5% vs 7.1%).
-Lastly, two deaths related to TEAEs occurred in the daratumumab plus lenalidomide treatment group and one TEAE-related death occurred in the lenalidomide treatment group.
+Compared with the lenalidomide treatment group, patients in the daratumumab plus lenalidomide treatment group experienced higher incidences of grade 3 or 4 TEAEs (74.0% versus 67.3%) and serious TEAEs (30.2% versus 22.4%).
+Rates of discontinuation due to TEAEs were also higher in the daratumumab plus lenalidomide treatment group compared to the lenalidomide treatment group (12.5% versus 7.1%).
+Lastly, 2 deaths related to TEAEs occurred in the daratumumab plus lenalidomide treatment group and 1 TEAE-related death occurred in the lenalidomide treatment group.